chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 A **category** in Category Theory comprises _objects_ (you can choose them: numbers, strings, sets, types, other categories, etc.) and _morphisms_ (arrows between objects).
-Morphisms can be composed, and this composition is **associative**.
+You can compose morphisms, and this composition is **associative**.

 Turns out, composing CCL configs in the above way is an associative operation.